EARnagram/lessons/sec1/js_constructor_functions/lesson/README.md

 #### Then `this` Thing Happened...

 `this` is a simple, yet frustratingly difficult keyword to fully grok.
 We'll be taking it in bite sizes throughout WDI.

-In the case of the `Henchman` constructor function, `this` refers to the object that is being created.
+In the case of the `Henchman` constructor function, `this` refers to the object that is being created by the `new` operator.
 Therefore, you're placing the same values directly on the new variable by simply calling:

 `var bennet = new Henchman();`